All you Need to Know About Doing Business As (DBA)

 All your loved ones call you or know a name that differs from the one that is printed on your birth certificate or passport.
 This doesn’t change your identity.
 DBA is exactly the commercial version of it.

-To make it more clear if your business needs a DBA, here is a complete guidebook (the why, the what, the importance and the final thoughts).
+To make it more clear if your business needs a DBA, here is a complete guidebook (the why, the what, the importance, and the final thoughts).

 What is a Doing Business As (DBA)?

 If a company operates a business using another name rather than the legal or registered name, it is known as ‘Doing Business As’ and that’s DBA.
-Fictitious names come under consumer protection laws and most of the states also emphasize on registering the DBA name.
+Fictitious names come under consumer protection laws and most of the states also emphasize registering the DBA name.
 Registration is also to notify the community about the business and who is actually behind the business.

 The procedure for registering the DBA name may vary from state to state.
 However, not all companies require filing DBA.
-In most cases and states, a sole proprietorship needs to file a DBA while corporations don’t need to file an assumed name unless they wish to operate business under their own name.
+In most cases and states, a sole proprietorship needs to file a DBA while corporations don’t need to file an assumed name unless they wish to operate a business under their name.

 Common DBA misunderstandings?

-Although DBA is a fictitious name or an assumed name that allows one to operate business under this other than your legal business name, this is often misunderstood.
+Although DBA is a fictitious name or an assumed name that allows one to operate the business under this other than your legal business name, this is often misunderstood.
 Most budding entrepreneurs confuse this as a business structure and assume that they would get liability protection.

 While registering a DBA, an entrepreneur is just creating a sole proprietorship with a DBA name which will help in banking and branding.
-The personal assets still remain completely exposed.
+The personal assets remain completely exposed.

 So, let’s now figure out what business or who needs to register DBA for better clarity!